 Does it cost anything to take the Challenge Online?

 There is no charge to use The Challenge.

 Why are there so many questions when you register?

 We have worked hard to keep registration questions to a minimum.
 Your name is needed for your certificate or digital badge, and your email address so that we can send you your results.
 Other details are purely so that we can look at numeracy across the UK by age and gender, which is useful as we campaign to improve national provision.

 Will I receive a recognised qualification when I complete the Challenge Online?

-Can I use the Challenge as preparation for my maths GCSE?
+Can I use the Challenge as preparation for my maths GCSE or Functional Skills course?

-While some of the content of the Challenge is equivalent to GCSE level, we do not cover all GCSE topics.
-The Challenge is therefore not an equivalent to a GCSE and should not be used as the only preparation for GCSE, but can be a useful addition or revision tool.
+Yes the Challenge is helpful for working towards these qualifications.
+While some of the content of the Essentials is equivalent to GCSE level, we do not cover all GCSE topics.
+The Challenge should therefore not be used as the only preparation for GCSE, but can be a useful addition or revision tool.

 How long will it take to complete the Challenge Online?